Ablativo/Documents/Architecture.md

 ---
 ## <a id="dboard"></a>Dashboard for data analysis
 Management and monitoring module, practically speaking the admin console.
 It is implemented as a **React + Material UI** web application so that to have a fully responsive and accessible from everywhere tool, with great performances and a pleasant Material Design interface.
 It provides information about:
+* The number of visitors inside the museum using the mobile application;
 * The current environmental status of the museum, showing the telemetries collected by the embedded sensors;
-* The number of visitor inside the museum using the mobile application
-* The number of likes that each artwork receive;
+* The number of likes that each room receive;

 In future releases, it may include other functionalities, such as a calendar, Q&A fast personalization, and so on.